Hundredth Town Chorus

 Do you enjoy singing?
 Do you want to meet new people?
 Do you want to share the joy of music with others?
-Then consider joining The Hundredth Town Chorus!
+Then consider joining the Hundredth Town Chorus!
 The Hundredth Town Chorus of Westborough is seeking female singers to participate in their four part chorus.
-No auditions are required, but the organization is in need of new voices of all ages for the upcoming fall season.
+No auditions are required, but the organization is in need of new voices of all ages for the upcoming season.

 About the Hundredth Town Chorus

 Our members come from all kinds of musical backgrounds.
 Some have formal training or play an instrument; others have less experience.
 Some read music, some don’t.
-Members have different learning styles; we welcome everyone and help them play to their strengths.
+Members have different learning styles; we welcome everyone, and help them play to their strengths.